June 25, 1973: The day Wimbledon began with a boycott from top players

 Wimbledon is the oldest and the most prestigious tennis tournament in the world.
-Held by the All England Lawn Tennis and Cricket Club since 1877, it moved into its current location in 1922, the same year when the Center Court was built.
-Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Center Court had seen the best players of all time competing for the title.
+Held by the All England Lawn Tennis and Croquet Club since 1877, it moved to its current location in 1922, the same year when the Centre Court was built.
+Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court had seen the best players of all time competing for the title.

 After the US Open switched to clay and then hard court in the 1970s, and after the Australian Open switched to hard courts in 1988, Wimbledon remained the only Grand Slam tournament to be played on grass, a surface that is usually more suitable for serve and volley players.
 Not only did Wimbledon keep its surface, but it also maintained old-fashioned traditions such as the white dress code.

 The facts: Pilic banned because of Davis Cup row:

 In the spring of 1973, the union of professional tennis players, known as the ATP, was less than one year old.
 It was created to represent the best interest of players in the growing business of tennis, but the old events such as the Grand Slam tournaments and the Davis Cup were still ruled by the ITF.
 No player could participate without the agreement of his national federation.